 Complex logistics networks and lack of visibility

-Nowadays, another standard is required from supply chain professionals in the evaluation of a supplier: the smooth delivery of goods.
-In the case of perishable products, such as foodstuffs or pharmaceutical products, this means that the products must not have been damaged during transport or broken in the cold chain.
+From now on, supply chain professionals are almost looking for the guarantee of the smooth delivery of goods from their suppliers.
+In the case of perishable products, such as food or pharmaceutical products, this means that the products must not have been damaged during transport or broken in the cold chain.

-To carry out its mission successfully, the client must know and visualize in real time the logistics network and link the reliable history of all temperatures to each link in the logistics network.
-It must also be alerted to exceedance thresholds, in order to identify problematic containers so that they can be quickly removed from distribution channels.
+To carry out his mission successfully, the logistics provider must visualize the logistics network in real time and link the reliable history of all temperatures to each link in the logistics network.
+It must also be alerted to exceedance thresholds, in order to identify problematic containers and remove them quickly from distribution channels.

 Blockchain: a temperature monitoring solution via the transfer of responsibility monitoring

-When it comes to choosing geolocation technology to secure goods, many professionals rely solely on connected objects.
-However, IoT geolocation trackers, in addition to being expensive, have often proved inefficiency because they are unable to engage the real responsibility of an actor.
+Numerous professionals rely on connected objects to geolocate and secure their goods.
+However, IoT geolocation trackers are often not only expensive, but also incapable of engaging the real responsibility of an actor.
 A pallet of charges geolocated on a dock for 45 minutes in the middle of summer will give information about a degradation of the fresh product but finally who to turn against?
 The warehouse manager?
 The forklift driver?
 The driver?
 The same applies to the single use of a simple temperature IoT.

-Its digital tracker can be created for any transport equipment and allows to follow, in real time, all the actors of the supply chain.
-This unique technology, unalterable and transferable, allows supply chain actors to "pass on the hot potato of responsibility".
-It is no longer a simple declaratory system, based on the goodwill of the actors, but a real mechanism of consensus between the logistics actors that makes it possible to certify the exchange of goods.
+Thus, this technology allows supply chain actors to "pass the buck" of responsibility.
+It is no longer a simple declarative system, based on the goodwill of the actors, but a real mechanism of consensus between the actors that makes it possible to certify the trade in goods.
 During this transfer of responsibility, the recipient remains free, in full knowledge of the facts, to accept or refuse the goods.
-This means "who is responsible for what throughout the supply chain".
+As soon as he accepts it, he signs his responsibility.
+This makes it possible to know at all times "who is responsible for what throughout the supply chain".

-Coupled with this blockchain transfer of responsibility, IoTs can add important information and bundles of evidence.
-Transport documents, photos but also all the information of an IoT can be linked to the certified transfer.
-So I can really know who was actually responsible for my product when my IoT told me that the temperature dropped.
-The possibilities become almost unlimited to couple all types of information on the basis of its certified transfers.
+Coupled with this blockchain-powered transfer of responsibility, IoTs can add important information and bundles of evidence.
+Transport documents, photos but also all the information issued by an IoT can be linked to the certified transfer.